Randy Moss: Marijuana use

 In April 1996, Moss smoked a joint just prior to turning himself in to jail.
 He was scheduled to finish the remainder of his 30-day sentence for misdemeanor battery while in high school.
 During his first week in jail, Moss was given a drug test that came back positive.
 He was placed in solitary confinement for a week and had 60 days attached to his 27-day sentence.
 Coach Bobby Bowden revoked his scholarship and Moss was dismissed from Florida State University for the failed drug test.

 Moss tested positive in 2001 for marijuana under the NFL's substance abuse program and was subject to additional random drug screening for two years.
 A first time violation of the NFL's drug policy can result in up to 10 tests per month.
 Moss did not fail an NFL drug test again, and was rotated out of the program after two years.

 In August 2005, during an interview with Bryant Gumbel, Moss admitted that he has smoked marijuana during his NFL career "every blue moon."
 When asked whether he still used marijuana currently, Moss replied "I might.
 I might have fun.
 And, you know, hopefully ...
 I won't get into any trouble by the NFL by saying that, you know.
 I have had fun throughout my years and, you know, predominantly in the offseason."
 The interview drew criticism from the league office, and his agent tried to spin it that his words were taken out of context.
 In response, Moss said "That was really me talking in the past tense of way back in the beginning of my career and my childhood – especially in high school and college."

 Dating violence allegations

 On January 15, 2008, Orlando-based radio station WDBO reported that Moss "had" been hit with a temporary injunction for protection against dating violence.
 According to the affidavit, Moss committed battery upon Rachelle Washington, causing serious injury, and then refused to allow her to seek medical attention.
-The affidavit out of Broward County reveals Moss cannot come within 500 feet of the victim and cannot use or possess firearms.
+The affidavit out of Broward County reveals Moss cannot come within 500 ft of the victim and cannot use or possess firearms.

-The next day, in a locker room press conference, Moss claimed the woman was simply looking for money "over an accident."
+The next day, in a locker room press conference, Moss claimed the woman was simply looking for money "over an accident".
 On March 3, 2008, Washington filed papers with the Broward County Circuit Court clerk's office requesting that the restraining order be dissolved.
 No criminal charges were filed in the incident.